RRB Group D Cut Off 2026 Out (Zone Wise), Check Category Wise Cut Off Marks PDF

 Your CBT scores will be used to determine the final merit list.
 Therefore, you should try to score maximum marks keeping the negative marking in mind.
 Also, based on the merit of the candidates in CBT, candidates will be called for the next stage as per the total vacancy of posts notified for RRB.
 Check RRB Group D 2022 zone-wise cut off below.

-RRB Group D cut off 2022 for All Regions
+RRB Group D cut off 2022 for All Zone-Wise

 On December 24, 2022, the RRB Group D Cut Off 2022, as well as the RRB Group D Result 2022, were released on regional websites.
 Region wise RRB Group D cut off is given below.
 Let's take a look at the category-wise RRB Group D cut off 2022 for all regions.